Yucca House National Monument

 The “West Complex” had an estimated 600 rooms, over 100 kivas, and a great kiva.
 The “Lower House” was an L-shaped Pueblo with eight small rooms and a large kiva.

 While archaeologists have only been familiar with Yucca House for a little over a century, Pueblo people have known the site for centuries.
-Hearing tales of great complex passed down through oral tradition from relatives.
+Hearing tales of the great complex passed down through oral tradition from relatives.
 The site lies at the base of Sleeping Ute Mountain, known to the Utes and other tribes as the “mountain with lots of yucca growing on it.”
 Ironically, there is no yucca growing in the monument today.

 Visiting Yucca Mountain National Monument